-The Software Engineering Institute carries software architecture to practice through major technology initiative (with a current staff of over 20), a certificate sequence of training courses backed by a series of influential technical books on software architecture, and sponsorship and creation of three recurring events: the Software Architecture Technology User Network (SATURN) workshops, the Working International Conference on Software Architecture (WICSA), and an annual software architecture educators' workshop.
+The Software Engineering Institute carries software architecture to practice through major technology initiatives (with a current staff of over 20), a certificate sequence of training courses backed by a series of influential technical books on software architecture, and sponsorship and creation of three recurring events: the Software Architecture Technology User Network (SATURN) workshops, the Working International Conference on Software Architecture (WICSA), and an annual software architecture educators' workshop.

 The impact of CMU on the state of the practice has been profound.
 The SEI has published 5 practitioner-oriented books on software architecture, several in their second and third editions.
-Fairbanks, a CMU software engineering PhD graduate has published an influential book on architectural design for agile processes.
-Another graduate, Lattanze, has published an industrially-focused book on architecture design practices.
+George Fairbanks, a CMU software engineering PhD graduate, has published an influential book on architectural design for agile processes.
+Another graduate, Anthony Lattanze, has published an industrially-focused book on architecture design practices.
 Companies (such as Boeing, LG, and General Motors) and governmental agencies (such as NASA) rely on CMU for training their software architects through on-site instruction, distance education courses, executive education, and certification training.
 CMU faculty have been influential in creating and promoting industrial standards for architecture, including those within the Object Management Group (for UML 2.0) and SAE (AS5506 - AADL).
 In 2010, the NRC report Critical Code identified software architecture as one of three critical areas for software producibility for DoD.
 In 2014, the architecture definition process is being included in the drafts of standards ISO/IEC/IEEE 12207 (Software Life-Cycle Processes) and ISO/IEC/IEEE 15288 (System Life-Cycle).

 Carnegie Mellon's accomplishments have been recognized repeatedly.